telerik/kendo-ui-core/docs/web/gantt/overview.md

       });
     </script>

-It is important to note how the fields of the scheduler event are configured (in the `schema.model` section) and mapped to the fields returned by the remote service using the `from` option.
+It is important to note how the fields of the scheduler event in the `schema.model` section are configured and mapped to the fields returned by the remote service using the `from` option.

-## The fields of kendo.data.GanttTask
+## Configuration

+### `kendo.data.GanttTask` Fields

 The `kendo.data.GanttTask` object has the following fields:

-* end `Date` - the date at which the task ends.
+* `end Date` - the date at which the task ends.
-* expanded `Boolean` - if the task is expanded or not.
+* Expanded `Boolean` - if the task is expanded, or not.
-* id `Number` - the unique identifier of the gantt task.
-Tasks whose `id` is not set are considered as "new".
+* `id Number` - the unique identifier of the Gantt task.
+Tasks, whose `id` is not set, are considered as `"new"`.
-* orderId `Number` - the index of the task.
+* `orderId Number` - the index of the task.
-* parentId `Number` - the unique identifier of the task's parent task.
-Tasks whose `parentId` is not set or null are considered as "root-level".
+* `parentId Number` - the unique identifier of the task's parent task.
+Tasks, whose `parentId` is not set or null, are considered as `"root-level"`.
-* percentComplete `Number` - the percentage of completion of the task.
+* `percentComplete Number` - the percentage of the task completion.
-* start `Date` - the date at which the task  starts.
+* `start Date` - the date at which the task starts.
-* summary `Boolean` - if the task is has children or not.
+* `summary Boolean` - if the task has children, or not.
-* title `String` - the title of the task.
+* `title String` - the title of the task.

 If your remote service stores and returns the gantt tasks in a different format use the `schema.model.fields` and `schema.model.id` options of the data source to describe them.
-The "remote service binding" example shown above shows how to map remote service fields to client-side gantt task fields:
+The "Example - bind to a remote service" above shows how to map remote service fields to client-side Gantt task fields:

         schema: {
             model: {